 3. Document the steps you take

-However, there’ll come a day when you’re glad of some notes about where your data came from, what assumptions you made, what calculations you decided to do and how you did them!
+There’ll come a day when you’re glad of some notes about where your data came from, what assumptions you made, what calculations you decided to do, and how you did them!

 It doesn’t need to be super long, just enough detail to allow you or someone else enough information to understand and recreate the analysis.

 This is example is deliberately detailed, so I wouldn’t suggest you need to create something like this everytime:

 However, it would be worth mentioning where your data came from, what major steps or tests you did, and how you did them (e.g. “Ran pivot table to determine aggregate sales metrics”), as well as any assumptions you made.

 If you’re creating a dataset, then you should also create a data dictionary, where you explain what data each column holds.
 A data dictionary is just a list of column headings in a separate tab, with a note explaining each column, for example, what the units are, whether it’s been normalized, how it’s been calculated etc.

 4. Understand wide-format and tall-format data tables

 As spreadsheet users, we typically use 2-dimensional, wide-format tables.